gramineproject/gramine/Documentation/devel/encfiles.rst

 its corresponding FS mount must be already provisioned.

-If Gramine detects tampering or integrity inconsistencies on an encrypted file, Grmaine marks the file as corrupted and refuses any operations on this file.
+If Gramine detects tampering or integrity inconsistencies on an encrypted file, Gramine marks the file as corrupted and refuses any operations on this file.
 In particular, the application's operations on the file will return ``-EACCES``.

 .. image:: ../img/encfiles/01_encfiles_datastructs.svg